ethandjay/botter/README.md

 # botter
-Create bot tweets for any user on Twitter, as easy as pie
+Generate bot tweets for any user on Twitter, as easy as pie